Who’s inside? A conversation with subpersonalities.

 Imagine for a moment having seven children and never allowing one of those children to come out of their room.
 They can never speak or communicate and can’t show their face in public.
 Meanwhile, one of the children is receiving all the attention, to the detriment of the others, who are at least allowed out of their room but barely nurtured enough to sustain.
 Kind of horrifying to imagine, right?
 Cruel beyond measure.
 And yet we do this to ourselves all the time.
 We exile and suppress certain aspects of us and over-develop another.

-The truth is, when we learn to appreciate each aspect of us as part of the whole, our psyche learns to work with us, not against us.
-No side of us needs to act out (and when a subpersonality acts out it’s usually in the form of a chronic physical or psychological illness) in a desperate attempt to get our attention.
+The truth is, when we learn to appreciate each aspect of us as part of the whole, our psyche learns to work equally with the whole.
+This is the basis of holistic healing.
+No side of us needs to act out (and when a subpersonality acts out it can be in the form of a chronic physical or psychological illness) in a desperate attempt to get our attention.

 So this journey begins by simply recognizing our major subpersonalities; getting acquainted with them will take us a long way toward being able to control and ultimately harmonize their energies.

-- With your eyes closed, become aware of this part of you.
+2.)
+With your eyes closed, become aware of this part of you.
 Then let an image emerge representing it.
-It may be a woman, a man, an animal, an elf, an object, yourself in disguise, a monster, or anything else in the universe.
-Do not consciously try to find an image.
-Let it emerge spontaneously, as if you were watching a screen, not knowing what will shortly appear on it.
-(If spontaneous visualization is particularly difficult for you, that’s okay, just pick an image that comes to you logically.)
+It may be a mythological creature, a person in history, an animal, an object, yourself in disguise, a monster…it can be anything.
+Try to let it emerge spontaneously, as if you were watching a screen.
+(If visualization is difficult for you, that’s okay–pick an image that comes to you logically.)

-- Now let this image talk and express itself.
-Give it space, so to speak, to do so; in particular, find out about its needs.
+4.)
+Now let this image talk and express itself.
+Give it space, so to speak, to do so; find out what it wants.
 Talk with it (even if your image is an object, it can talk back to you.
 This is your imagination, anything is possible).
 You now have in front of you a subpersonality—an entity with a life and intelligence of its own.
+See what it has to teach you.

-- Now open your eyes, and record in a notebook or journal everything that happened so far.
-Give this subpersonality a name- any name that fits and will help you to identify it in the future: the Complainer, the Artist, the Bitch, Santa Clause, the Skeptic, “Jaws”, the Insecure One, the Octopus, the Drunken Sailor, the Clown… and so on.
+5.)
+Open your eyes, and record in a notebook or journal everything that happened so far.
+Give this subpersonality a name- any name that fits and will help you to identify it in the future: the Complainer, the Artist, the Witch, Santa Clause, the Skeptic, “Jaws”, the Insecure One, the Octopus, the Drunken Sailor, the Clown… and so on.

-- Finally, write about its traits, habits, and peculiarities and then ask it three questions: a.)
+6.)
+Finally, write about its traits, habits, and peculiarities and then ask it three questions: a.)
 What makes you the most happy? b.)
 What are you not receiving? c.)
-What are your greatest gifts/strengths that you bring to the whole (“the whole” meaning your entire identity)?
+What are your greatest gifts/strengths that you bring to the whole (“the whole” meaning your identity, and your life)?

-- After you have identified and exhaustively described one subpersonality you can go on to the others.
-But take your time and work on each one alone until you feel finished.
-The process requires merely picking a few more of your prominent traits, attitudes, or motives and then going through the steps.
+7.)
+After you have identified and exhaustively described one subpersonality you can go on to any others that may be asking for your attention.
+But take your time and work on each one individually until you feel finished.
+The process requires simply picking a few more of your prominent traits, attitudes, or motives and then going through the steps.
+(For example, the part of you who spends too much money, the part of you who seriously resists feedback, etc.)

 Particularly inspired by: